Silverplate: Testing of bomb shapes

 The Pullman B-29 flew into Muroc on 20 February 1944, and testing began on 28 February.
 Twenty-four drops were carried out before tests were discontinued so that improvements could be made to Thin Man.
 The bombs failed to release immediately, frustrating calibration tests.
 In what turned out to be the last test flight of the series on 16 March, a Thin Man was prematurely released while the B-29 was still en route to the test range and fell onto the bomb bay doors, severely damaging the aircraft.
 The modified glider mechanisms had apparently caused all four malfunctions, because of the weight of the bombs, and were replaced with British Type G single-point attachments and Type F releases used on the Lancaster B.I Special to carry the 12000 lb Tallboy bomb.

 After repair of the Pullman B-29 at Wright Field, testing resumed with three Thin Man and nine Fat Man shapes dropped in the last two weeks of June 1944.
-High speed photographs revealed that the tail fins folded under the pressure, resulting in an erratic descent.
-Various combinations of stabilizer boxes and fins were tested on the Fat Man shape to eliminate its persistent wobble until an arrangement dubbed a "California Parachute", a cubical tail box with eight fins within the sheetmetal box "frame", 45° apart from each other (four "orthogonal" fins, and four more, one at each 45º angle to each corner) was approved.
+High-speed photographs revealed that the tail fins folded under pressure, resulting in an erratic descent.
+Various combinations of stabilizer boxes and fins were tested on the Fat Man shape to eliminate its persistent wobble until an arrangement dubbed a "California Parachute"—a cubical tail box with eight fins within the sheetmetal box "frame", 45° apart from each other (four "orthogonal" fins, and four more, one at each 45° angle to each corner)—was approved.

-The Thin Man gun-type design was at that time based on the fissibility of the very pure plutonium-239 isotope so far only produced in microgram quantities by the Berkeley cyclotron.
-When the Hanford production reactors came on-line in early 1944, the mix of plutonium-239 and plutonium-240 obtained was found to have a high rate of spontaneous fission.
-To avoid pre-detonation, the muzzle velocity of the gun-type design would need to be greatly raised, making it impractically long.
+The Thin Man gun-type design was at that time based on the fissibility of the very pure plutonium-239 isotope so far only produced in microgram quantities by the cyclotron at University of California, Berkeley.
+When the Hanford Site production reactors came on-line in early 1944, the mix of plutonium-239 and plutonium-240 obtained was found to have a high rate of spontaneous fission.
+To avoid pre-detonation, the muzzle velocity of the gun-type design needed to be greatly raised, making it impractically long.